 Device Required operating system Windows computer Windows 10 or 11 Apple computer macOS 10.10 (Yosemite) or later iPad Office for iPad® requires iOS 8.0 or higher, Office for iPhone® can be installed on phones running iOS 8.0 or higher.
-Office for iPad Pro requires iOS 9.0 or later Android Office for AndroidTM tablet can be installed on tablets running Android KitKat 4.4 with a minimum screen size of 7 inches and an ARM-based processor.
+Office for iPad Pro requires iOS 9.0 or later

+Device Required operating system Android Office for AndroidTM tablet can be installed on tablets running Android KitKat 4.4 with a minimum screen size of 7 inches and an ARM-based processor.
 Office Mobile for Android phones can be installed on phones running OS 4.0 or higher.

-Students can login to Microsoft 365 via microsoft365.osu.edu.
+Students can login to Microsoft 365 through a web browser.
 Check the university's IT Service Desk knowledge base article KB04728, FAQ on Office 365 for Students, for additional information on hardware requirements.